open-telemetry/opentelemetry.io/content/en/blog/2024/otel-collector-container-log-parser/index.md

 [extensive configuration](https://github.com/open-telemetry/opentelemetry-helm-charts/blob/aaa70bde1bf8bf15fc411282468ac6d2d07f772d/charts/opentelemetry-collector/templates/_config.tpl#L206-L282)
 to properly parse logs according to various container runtime formats.
-The reason is that container logs can come in various known formats depending on the container runtime, so we need to perform a specific set of operations in order to properly parse them:
+The reason is that container logs can come in various known formats depending on the container runtime, so you need to perform a specific set of operations in order to properly parse them:

 1. Detect the format of the incoming logs at runtime.